sftpplus/sftpplus-docs/docs/configuration-auth/index.rst

         :link: ./groups

         Learn about the Default Group and how to add and manage new groups in SFTPPlus.

-    .. grid-item-card:: :octicon:`book` Administrators
-        :link-type: doc
-        :link: ./administrators

-        Administrators are users that can manage the SFTPPlus server and its configuration using the Web Manager console.
-        This section covers how to create and manage administrators.

-    .. grid-item-card:: :octicon:`book` Roles
-        :link-type: doc
-        :link: ./roles

-        Roles are used to define permissions for administrators.
-        Learn how to create a new role and the available configuration options.

     .. grid-item-card:: :octicon:`sliders` SFTPPlus embedded users
         :link-type: doc